 - If catechumens were unable, for one reason or another, to participate in the Rite of Election on the First Sunday of Lent, the pastor should elect them, keeping in mind numbers 127-128 of the ritual book, Rite of Christian Initiation of Adults. - The scrutinies for the elect during Lent are not optional and should be carried out with a proper explanation to the elect and to the faithful.
 The description of the scrutinies, as found in nos.
 141-143 of the ritual book, Rite of Christian Initiation of Adults, can be helpful explanations for the elect and the faithful.
 Typically, the scrutinies are celebrated with the proper ritual Mass in the Roman Missal, For the Celebration of the Scrutinies, on the Third, Fourth and Fifth Sundays of Lent.
+The Year

-The Year A readings are always used for the scrutinies.
+A readings are always used for the scrutinies.
 If the scrutinies cannot be celebrated on the proper Sunday, then a weekday celebration is possible with the same ritual Mass and the proper Year A readings.

 - The penitential rites (scrutinies) for children who have reached catechetical age, as described in numbers 291-303 of the ritual book, Rite of Christian Initiation of Adults, belongs to the Lenten journey of unbaptized children to be fully initiated at the Solemn Paschal Vigil. - The penitential rite on the Second Sunday of Lent for baptized uncatechized adults preparing for the Sacraments of Confirmation and Eucharist as described in numbers 459-472 in the ritual book, Rite of Christian Initiation of Adults, should be seriously considered in the plan for Lent. - The presentations are very much tied into the scrutinies and follow their schedule.
 The presentations of the Creed and the Our Father aid in the enlightenment of the elect.
 The presentation of the Creed follows the First Scrutiny.
 The elect are to commit the Creed to memory and they will recite it publicly on Holy Saturday morning prior to their evening Baptism.
 The presentation of the Our Father with the proclamation of the Gospel follows the third scrutiny.
 The elect recite the Our Father publicly for the first time when they are assembled among the baptized at the Eucharist of the Easter Vigil.
 These weekday presentations should include the participation of some of the faithful.
 The handing out of parchments with these living expressions of the Faith is discouraged. - A retreat should be arranged during Lent for the Elect.
 Also, the candidates for Full Communion and Catholic Adult candidates for Confirmation and Communion may also be part of this retreat.
 The retreat should include a presentation on Lent and its relationship to the celebration of the Easter Sacraments and the Christian Life, focused prayer and guided reflection sessions.
 The Sacrament of Penance and Reconciliation could be made available to the already baptized candidates.
-An archdiocesan retreat for the Elect and Candidates for the Easter Sacraments is scheduled for March 19, 2016, at the Malvern Retreat House.
-To register, contact the Malvern Retreat House directly at 610-644-0400 or Mail@MalvernRetreat.com.
-The email address for the Malvern Retreat House is http://MalvernRetreat.com. - The preparation rites on Holy Saturday should be observed, in some part, according to numbers 185 to 204 in the ritual book, Rite of Christian Initiation of Adults.
+An archdiocesan RCIA Day of Reflection for the Elect and Candidates for the Easter Sacraments is scheduled for April 8, 2017, at the Malvern Retreat House.
+Click here for more details. - The preparation rites on Holy Saturday should be observed, in some part, according to numbers 185 to 204 in the ritual book, Rite of Christian Initiation of Adults.
 Most of all, the elect should be encouraged to participate in the paschal fast (see Constitution on the Sacred Liturgy, article 110) all through Holy Saturday.